 The overall relative poverty rate based on disposable income simulated in EUROMOD somewhat underestimates the one based on disposable income reported in EU-SILC (Table A3.8 in Annex 3).
-The differences are larger with the lowest poverty line (31% of median equivalised household income, which corresponds to the under-estimate of income in lower deciles) and in the case of elderly poverty.
-The latter can be affected by the under-simulation of the housing allowances and social assistance resulting in lower poverty rates simulated by EUROMOD.
+The differences are larger with the lowest poverty line (48% of median equivalised household income) and in the case of elderly poverty.
+The latter can be affected by the over-simulation of the housing allowances and social assistance resulting in lower poverty rates simulated by